 Atrial flutter is an abnormality in the beating of the heart.
-Such abnormalities, whether in rhythm of heartbeat or speed of heartbeat, are known as arrhythmias.
+Such abnormalities, whether in the rhythm or speed of the heartbeat, are known as arrhythmias.

 The heart is a muscle that pumps the blood through the body.

 - Each beat of the heart is a very rapid series of two contractions.

 - The first contraction is in the upper chambers, the atria; the second contraction is in the lower chambers, the ventricles.

 - The atria receive blood back into the heart and pump it into the ventricles; the ventricles pump the blood out into the aorta, which feeds all the blood vessels to the body.